AmurG/real-nvp/README.md

 1. Install Python3.
 2. Create directories for downloading dataset and saving checkpoints.
+3. Seperate data into 10 .txt files and also create another file that keeps track of the mean and variance of each variable e.g. data/dataset_name/dataset_name.1.data
-3. Run train.py. '--nr_gpu', which denotes the number of GPUs to use, should be specified.
+4. Run train.py. '--nr_gpu', which denotes the number of GPUs to use, should be specified.

 Sample usage: